mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 ## Notice

-- We didn't write a more generic function (yet) since we cannot correct tests and refactor at the same time (the technique forbids us).
+- We didn't write a more generic function (yet) since we can't correct tests and refactor at the same time (the technique forbids us).

 # Refactor